 Does elite sport success increase our population’s national pride, happiness, national bonding, well-being… or not?

-Since more than 15 years an international group of researchers joined forces to develop theories, methods and a model on the Sports Policy factors Leading to International Sporting Success (SPLISS).
+Since more than 15 years an international group of researchers joined forces to develop theories and methods on the Sports Policy factors Leading to International Sporting Success (SPLISS).